 The only thing that’s tough about the California coast is it can be hard to get off the beaten path without going far into the backcountry.
 And well…that’s not always convenient.
 Sometimes you just want to hop in your car, drive and hour, and pitch a tent, and not have to worry about preparation.
 But that doesn’t mean that you want to be camping in a paved parking lot full of RVs either.

-If you are looking to soak in some of that California soul, here’s the best places to go camping in California where there’s no cars allowed.
+If you are looking to soak in some of that California soul, here’s the best places to go camping in California where there are no cars allowed.

 Santa Cruz Island, Channel Islands National Park